Machine Learning Unveils the Power Law of Finite-Volume Energy Shifts

-Fortunately, deriving fundamental mathematical expressions directly from empirical data~\cite{science.1165893} is an advantage of symbolic regression~\cite{GeneticProgramming}, which has exhibited its power in physics and scientific research~\cite{amil2009statistical}.
-Unlike traditional regression, it autonomously uncovers interpretable laws by exploring vast expression spaces.
-This has enabled rediscovery of known physical laws and formulation of novel equations for complex systems~\cite{Cranmer:2020wew} even if their underlying principles were elusive.
-Recent advances in symbolic regression enhance its effectiveness by incorporating physical constraints like dimensional consistency, improving search efficiency and model plausibility.
-For example, the AI Feynman algorithm, derived 100 equations from the Feynman Lectures on Physics~\cite{Udrescu:2019mnk}.
-Its ability to generate human-readable models accelerates discovery across various fields~\cite{tenachi2023deep,Dong:2022trn}.
-For instance in high-energy physics, it has revealed fundamental distributions, such as the Tsallis distribution in hadron transverse momentum analysis~\cite{Makke:2024whm}.
-Even, it has provided analytical expressions for key low-energy observables, including the Higgs mass, muon anomalous magnetic moment, and dark matter relic density~\cite{AbdusSalam:2024obf}.
+Fortunately, deriving fundamental mathematical expressions directly from empirical data~\cite{science.1165893} is an advantage of symbolic regression,~\cite{GeneticProgramming} which has exhibited its capability in physics and scientific research.~\cite{amil2009statistical} Unlike traditional regression, it automatically discovers interpretable laws by exploring vast expression spaces.
+This has enabled the rediscovery of known physical laws and the formulation of novel equations for complex systems,~\cite{Cranmer:2020wew} even when their underlying principles are elusive.
+Recent advances in symbolic regression enhance its effectiveness by incorporating physical constraints like dimensional consistency, thus improving search efficiency and model plausibility.
+For example, the AI Feynman algorithm has derived 100 equations from the Feynman Lectures on Physics.~\cite{Udrescu:2019mnk} Its ability to generate human-readable models accelerates discovery across various fields.~\cite{tenachi2023deep,Dong:2022trn} For instance, in high-energy physics, it has revealed fundamental distributions, such as the Tsallis distribution in hadron transverse momentum analysis.~\cite{Makke:2024whm} Moreover, it has provided analytical expressions for key low-energy observables, including the Higgs mass, muon anomalous magnetic moment, and dark matter relic density.~\cite{AbdusSalam:2024obf} Reference~\cite{Lu:2022joy} uses neural network to reproduce the numerical L\"uscher’s formula to a high precision.